COTSWOLD WAY RELAY – RULES updated to 2024

 - All runners will be aged 18 years or older on race day.

 - The race is open to attached and unattached runners.
-Attached runners are members of a UK Athletics (UKA) affiliated club or individual members of the Trail Running Association (TRA.)
-Unattached runners must pay an additional entry fee of £2 which will be sent to UKA.
+Attached runners are members of a UK Athletics (UKA) affiliated club or individual members of the Trail Running Association (TRA).
+Unattached runners must pay an additional entry fee of £2 to meet the terms of race registration and liability cover.

 - Each team will have no more than 10 runners, and only one runner per stage.